LMQFormer: A Laplace-Prior-Guided Mask Query Transformer for Lightweight Snow Removal: Related Work

 \subsection{Deep-learning-based Snow Removal Methods}

 Recently, deep learning has been successfully applied in single image snow removal task.
 Liu \textit{et al.} \cite{liu2018desnownet} proposed the first deep-learning-based method called DesnowNet.
 They applied a two-stage network to learn the mapping from snowy images to mask and recover clean images.
 Li \textit{et al.} \cite{li2019single} used Generative Adversarial Network (GAN) to recover clean images.
-Chen \textit{et al.} \cite{chen2020jstasr} proposed a JSTAR model to generate three different snow masks with differentiable dark channel prior layer and guide image recovery with these masks.
+Chen \textit{et al.} \cite{chen2020jstasr} proposed a JSTASR model to generate three different snow masks with differentiable dark channel prior layer and guide image recovery with these masks.
 Li \textit{et al.} \cite{li2020all} created architectural search and proposed all-in-one network for snow, rain and fog removal.
 Chen \textit{et al.} \cite{chen2021all} proposed HDCWNet, which removed snow with hierarchical dual-tree complex wavelet representation and contradict channel loss.
-Zhang \textit{et al.} \cite{zhang2021deep} introduced semantic and geometric images as prior knowledge to guide snow removal.
-Chen \textit{et al.} \cite{chen2022learning} used a two-stage knowledge distillation learning to recover all bad-weather images, which is called TKL in this paper.
+Zhang \textit{et al.} \cite{zhang2021deep} designed DDMSNet and introduced semantic and geometric images as prior knowledge to guide snow removal.
+Jaw \textit{et al.} \cite{chen2022learning} presented an efficient and highly modularized network called DesnowGAN.
+Quan \textit{et al.} \cite{quan2023image} proposed an Invertible Neural Network (INN) to predict a latent image and a snowflake layer for snow removal.
+Chen \textit{et al.} \cite{jaw2021desnowgan} used a two-stage knowledge distillation learning to recover all bad-weather images, which is called TKL in this paper.
 In summary, these methods achieve promising performances in snow removal but at costs of a large parameter size.
 Besides, their recovered images may remain repairing traces, as shown in Fig. \ref{Figure1}(b)(c).

 Different from these methods, we aim to explore a prior of coarse mask to guide a lightweight but high-efficient network.
 The proposed model also generates images with high visual qualities which will be validated in experimental results.